 - This is part and parcel of being in the Protectors of the Plot Continuum, since you have to be cultured to know what constitutes a charge and what doesn't, and badass to put the skids under the source of the Canon Defilement.

-- And then there's Tenzin from The Legend of Korra, who has inherited his father Aang's knowledge of culture and tradition (especially around the still largely extinct Air Nomads) as well as his knack for diplomacy.
-Did I also mention that he's currently the world's sole Master Airbender, and his skills are such that he's taken on numbers of mooks and Humongous Mecha (and beat the latter back when even Korra and Lin were struggling against them) at a time, as well as landed a huge blow on Big Bad Amon (who is largely untouchable due to his Bloodbending) in their brief encounter?
+- Tenzin, who has inherited his father Aang's knowledge of culture and tradition (especially around the still largely extinct Air Nomads) as well as his knack for diplomacy.
+He's also currently the world's sole Master Airbender, and his skills are such that he's taken on numbers of mooks and Humongous Mecha (and beat the latter back when even Korra and Lin were struggling against them) at a time, as well as landed a huge blow on Big Bad Amon (who is largely untouchable due to his Bloodbending) in their brief encounter.

 - Exo Squad brings you the Neo Sapian Marsala: Well spoken, and extremely intelligent (even by his genetically engineered standards).
 That said, he is still taller and stronger then any normal human, and is a capable E-Frame Pilot.
 You could probably add Wolf Bronski into the mix as despite his rough exterior, the fact you can set a watch to him belching, he is well educated when it comes to trains and has a thing for the arts.

 - While knowledge of trains could be seen as more of a hobby than a sign of culture, his appreciation of art does show Hidden Depths.